The Manual for Novices: Ch. 1 THE EGYPTIAN HASIDIM

 We can only assume that the practice of solitary meditation, whether daily or nightly in one’s home or undertaken on periodic “journeys” to the surrounding mountainside, was a basic discipline common to pietists and Sufis alike in early thirteenth-century Egypt.
 (See also Daniel ibn al-Māshitaḥs description of those pietists and disciples of the prophets who trust in God to provide for their needs and seclude themselves in the mountains and wilderness (inqitạ̄ al-hasidim wa-talmide ha-nevi ̣ im fīl-jibāl wal-barādī) in his Rectification of Religion, in II Firk.
 I.3132, 69, verso.)[xiv]

 Further afield, in the region of the Giza Pyramids we also know that there was a Synagogue with a Jewish Sufi retreat centre at Dammuh which is known to have hosted both annual Jewish pilgrimages and incubatory retreats— with what is thought to be certain rooms that acted as Pietist solitary isolation-retreat cells.
-It is also taught that Rabbenu Obadyah Maimuni died there in the Dammuh complex while on such a retreat. [xvi]
+As mentioned earlier, it is also taught that Rabbenu Obadyah Maimuni died there in the Dammuh complex while on such a retreat. [xvi]

 oo0oo